Semester 1, 2025

 Google Classroom

 To further support students’ learning at school, she/he will have access to home learning activities via Google Classroom, to practise with you.
 Your child/ren will be working on these important Literacy and Mathematics skills throughout the year.
-Activities will be added throughout each term.
+Activities will be added throughout the year as required.

 Please note that these tasks are not compulsory but we still require an adult to read a book with students every day.